 Procedural hearing defenses are those that have nothing to do with the facts of your case.
-Instead, they provide a way to beat DMV based on the way the hearing officer conducted the hearing process.
+Instead, they provide a way to beat the Department of Motor Vehicles (DMV) based on the way the hearing officer conducted the hearing process.
 These defenses are often the best (or only) option the motorist has.

-Many people wonder how a hearing officer can make a mistake that would provide a defense to a hearing.
+Many people wonder how hearing officers can make mistakes that provide a defense to a hearing.
 The answer is that they usually do not have an adequate understanding of the laws governing their job.
 The hearing officer is not usually a lawyer and often has no legal training whatsoever.
 In fact, they are usually promoted from the ranks of driving test examiners.

 Police officer mistakes are a fruitful place to look for ways to beat DMV at a hearing.
-Because DMV must prove that an arrest was lawful, any police conduct which violates the motorist’s rights should provide a defense to the DMV action because it should mean the arrest was illegal.
+Because DMV must prove that an arrest was lawful, any police conduct that violates a motorist’s rights should provide a defense to the DMV action because it should mean the arrest was illegal.

 The rising blood alcohol defense, on the other hand, does not challenge the use of the report.
-Instead, it argues that motorist had a legal BAC at the time of driving but continued to rise until, at the time of the test, it had risen to .08% or greater.
+Instead, it argues that the motorist had a legal blood alcohol content (BAC) at the time of driving, but it continued to rise until, at the time of the test, it had risen to .08 percent or greater.

-For motorists under 21 and folks on DUI probation, the law makes it illegal to drive with a blood alcohol concentration of .01% or greater.
+For motorists under 21 and folks on DUI probation, the law makes it illegal to drive with a blood alcohol concentration of .01 percent or greater.
 It also allows law enforcement to use the less-reliable preliminary alcohol screening (PAS) test instead of an evidential chemical breath or blood test.

-There are two defenses that are particular to the PAS device used in these cases: one procedural and one substantive.
-The procedural defense involves the foundation required to be laid for the PAS results to be used in evidence.
+Two defenses are particular to the PAS device used in these cases: one procedural and one substantive.
+The procedural defense involves the foundation that must be laid for the PAS results to be used in evidence.
 The substantive defense is based on the margin of error of the PAS device.

 Refusal cases present their own unique set of defenses at a hearing.